TeamMGE/GenomeBioinformaticsCourse/_episodes/14-COOI.md

 Next, we need to classify these contigs into bins.
 To do this, multiple binning software are available.
 MetaWRAP includes a complex binning pipeline that employs multiple binning software and evaluates the results jointly.

-Unfortunately, again, most tools require long runtimes.
+The runtime of MetaWrap depends strongly on the complexity of the input assemply.
+Here, again, you would need to wait for a large fraction of the COO to obtain these results.
 To avoid this inconvenience, Metawrap was already ran, employing the binning software Concoct, maxbin2 and metabat2.
 Again, fetch the results from the appropriate folder

 ~~~